JeffreyZhuang/Autopilot-documentation/README.md

 - The parameters are loaded through radio.
 This is more convenient and also safer compared to modifying the firmware because you might make mistake in firmware.
 - 8 PWM output channels
 - PWM Channel 1, 2, and 3 reserved for aileron, elevator, and throttle.
 Re-arrange wires to swap, not in software.
 - RC Channel 1, 2, 3, 4, 5, and 6 is aileron, elevator, rudder, throttle, manual switch, and mode switch respectively.
+Change settings in transmitter, not parameters.

 # Sensors
 - Gyroscope